Excessive Daytime Sleepiness (EDS)

 The detailed biological causes of sleepiness are unknown.
 Does sleepiness reflect a failure of the brain’s process in maintaining wakefulness or is it a separate process that fights wakefulness and takes over the brain?
 Scientists are unraveling the neurological substrates of sleepiness, such as the discovery of the orexin system, but much remains unknown.

 Naps combat EDS and are a remedy in many situations.
 Naps can be a good idea even for people who don’t have formal EDS to increase mental performance in the afternoons.
-(Click here and find a mattress that will help you get better naps.)

 Note also that the body has rhythms and it is common to have a “dip” in the early afternoon.
 This normal afternoon sleepiness does not count as excessive daytime sleepiness in a clinical sense.